lRainZz/scs-mod-comp-checker/README.md

 up to 3 conflicting files per mod, as well as tell you how many more files are conflicted.
 To fine tune your result, you can use the following cmd line flags.

-If the flag '--ats' is absent, the ETS2 workshop content will be tried to be analyzed.

-All flags must come after the the path to the mod folder if provided!
-'smcc.exe [path-to-mod-directory] [flags]'

     -h, --help
         Print the cmd line help